Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_1/README.md

 To start, you'll need these 3 things:

-- [WaterBear](https://wtetzner.github.io/waterbear/): 	This Assembler is awesome.
+- [WaterBear](https://wtetzner.github.io/waterbear/), by Walter Tetzner: 	This Assembler is awesome, as is its Documentation.
+It also provides a Disassembler to help you analyze existing VMU Programs' Code.
-- [LibPerspective](https://slum.online/dreamcast/):	I don't know how to draw to the screen without it.
+- [LibPerspective](https://slum.online/dreamcast/), by Kresna Susila:	This is an amazing Graphics Library for the VMU.
+I don't know how to draw to the screen without it.
-- [ElysianVMU](http://evmu.elysianshadows.com/): This is the best VMU Emulator out there, and has handy tools for Developers.
+- [ElysianVMU](http://evmu.elysianshadows.com/), by Falco Girgis: This is the best VMU Emulator out there, and has handy tools for Developers.
+We'll be seeing them in action in later lessons.

 Once you've got those three installed, we're going to start by drawing a static image to the screen.
 Let's create and compile our first VMU Program!
 (main.asm)